 - Welcome from the Dean

-- New Graduate Student Welcome BBQ
+- New Graduate Student Welcome

 Welcome reception brought to you by the UCLA Graduate Division.
 Co-hosted by the Graduate Student Association and the Department of Cultural and Recreation Affairs.

 - New Graduate Student Orientation

 The UCLA Graduate Students Association and the UCLA Graduate Student Resource Center invite all new graduate and professional school students to the Graduate Student Orientation.

 Information and resources for International graduate and professional school students.

 All UCLA admitted students receive an online official offer of admission letter with their UCLA ID number and a link to the Statement of Intention to Register (SIR) and a Statement of Legal Residence.
 Once these are submitted online, the admitted applicant is entered into the Registrar’s database through MyUCLA.

 If a final transcript, degree diploma, or other documentation confirming the undergraduate degree was requested on the checklist accompanying the admission letter, it must be delivered to Graduate Admissions/Student Academic Services no later than November 1 to ensure continuing registration and enrollment as a graduate student at UCLA.

 Registration consists of paying fees and enrolling in classes.
 Registration fees and other University charges are paid through BruinBill.
 BruinBill, the UCLA campus billing platform, is where you can manage and pay for registration fees, campus charges, housing, transportation fees and more.
 BruinBill is available 24/7; just log on to MyUCLA (you’ll need your UCLA Logon ID) to access it.
 Students must complete both processes by the established deadlines to be officially registered and enrolled for the term.